 Applicants who did not previously study at an educational institution where the language of instruction was English must submit official TOELFL or IELTS scores.
 The minimum TOEFL score required is 95 on the Internet-based test.
 The minimum IELTS score is 7.
 The minimum Psychometric English subsection /Amiram exam score is 134.
 The minimum Amir exam score is 234.
 Lear more on how to meet English proficiency requirements here.

 Applicants are required to provide their CV, sample of academic writing, letter of recommendation, and official academic transcripts.

 Course of Study

 The M.A.
 Program is comprised of theoretical and practical courses, workshops, and seminars, which provide a substantial interdisciplinary grounding in fields such as human rights and transitional justice, and comparative and historical courses, in which the students are exposed to key cases dealt countries faced throughout history.
 Special emphasis will be given to the Israeli-Arab conflict and its resolution.

 Tuition is $16,000.
-This includes extracurricular activities and health insurance.
-Accommodations in the dorms are an additional cost.
+Accommodations in the dorms and health insurance are at an additional cost.

 Scholarships and stipends are available to qualified students.
 Please contact Ms. Shanie Rabinowitz, program coordinator for more information: email@example.com